Signal Composition — Examples

 exp.signal === "not_expired";

-// StateMirror records what the system *knew* at decision time.
+// StateMirror records what the system considered.

 await stateMirror.capture({